Book Review: Claire, Darling by Callie Kazumi

 I love that this was a mystery told from two different characters perspectives and the fact that the reader definitely doesn't know whether Asher murdered Lily or not until the very end.
 I did have suspicions that it was someone else like Asher's friend Dirk from the hockey team.
 You'll have to read Mad Honey to see if I was correct or not.
 I did love that the authors gave us closure on what really happened though.

 There were lots of different themes throughout the novel that may or may not trigger people.
 Suicide, murder, spousal abuse, bullying, and abortion are present throughout the book.
 There is one other major topic that is throughout Mad Honey, and that is hormone replacement for people who are transgender as well as sex changes.
 I thought Jodi Picoult and Jennifer Finney Boylan did a great job of presenting these topics in a delicate way.
-Hopefully, people can understand what other people might go through in any of these situations and be more empathetic and less judgemental.
+Hopefully, people can understand what other people might go through in any of these situations and be more empathetic and less judgmental.
 My heart went out to the characters who went through these situations.
 I never really thought about what a transgender person goes through to become who they really are and the bullying they endure.

 Another topic throughout the story is what beekeepers go through to harvest honey.
 I never really thought about how this is done, and the authors did a really nice job of integrating this into the story without the science behind it detracting from the story.